Welcome to TameFlare

 Scoped kill switch

 Block all traffic instantly, or scope to a specific connector or agent.
-Activate via CLI or dashboard.
+Activate via the dashboard.
 Restricted to org owners via RBAC.

 Documentation